Magazine (Heart album): Original 1977 release

 The change in labels resulted in a prolonged legal battle with Mushroom's creative director Shelly Siegel.
-Mushroom, which still had a two-album contract, claimed they had the legal right to release a second Heart album after all.
+Mushroom Records, which still had a two-album contract, claimed they had the legal right to release a second Heart album after all.
 Still in possession of the five unfinished studio recordings, as well as unreleased live tracks recorded in 1975, Mushroom had them remixed by the band's recording engineer, but without the presence of any group members.

 The label added another studio track, "Here Song" (the B-side to "How Deep It Goes", Heart's first Canadian single from 1975).
 The rest of the album was filled by two live songs recorded in 1975 at The Aquarius Tavern, a rock club in Seattle where the group had played regularly.
-Mushroom released the collection as Magazine in the spring of 1977, at the same time that the group was preparing their next album for Portrait, titled Little Queen.
+Mushroom released the collection as Magazine in the spring of 1977, at the same time that the group was preparing their next album for Portrait Records, titled Little Queen.

 According to Flicker, about 50,000 copies of the original Magazine album were pressed.
-Some of these copies were sold in stores, mostly in Los Angeles and Hollywood, Florida, where the records were manufactured.
+Some of these copies were sold in stores, where the records were manufactured.
 Unsold copies were quickly recalled and later destroyed when Heart took Mushroom to court to stop distribution of the album.
 The 1977 version was also briefly released in Europe through Arista Records, but were ordered off shelves by a second court action.

-Though the album was not officially released to radio stations in 1977, some stations such as KISW, a Seattle-based rock station, played songs from the unauthorized version, against the wishes of the group.
+Though the album was not officially promoted to radio stations in 1977, some stations such as KISW, a Seattle-based rock station, played songs from the unauthorized version.
 The 1977 release carried a disclaimer on the back cover that read:

 "Mushroom Records regrets that a contractual dispute has made it necessary to complete this record without the cooperation or endorsement of the group Heart, who have expressly disclaimed artistic involvement in completing this record.
 We did not feel that a contractual dispute should prevent the public from hearing and enjoying these incredible tunes and recordings."